 Being a small borough, Derry does not have a public transit system used by locals to get to and from work.

 The education level of Derry citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.65% of adults 25 and older in Derry have a college degree.

 The per capita income in Derry in 2010 was $20,631, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $82,524 for a family of four.

 The people who call Derry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Derry residents report their race to be White, followed by Asian.
-Important ancestries of people in Derry include Irish, Italian, English, and Polish.
+Important ancestries of people in Derry include Italian, Irish, English, and Polish.